 Combine top seven ingredients – stir until smooth

 Step by Step

-- Heat 1 T. of oil in the wok or skillet over medium high heat.
+- Heat peanut or sesame oil in a wok over high heat

 Oh, one more thing…